 Progress has been made in estimating the causal effect of women's education on fertility.
 However, study results may not be easily generalized since they are based on subpopulations affected by certain policy changes, in certain countries, in certain time periods.
 For a complete picture, more evidence is needed on the impacts on fertility of different education levels and institutional settings across countries.

 So far, less attention has been paid to the mechanisms through which female schooling affects fertility.
 Theoretical predictions have been in place for years.
-Yet, the literature has not verified whether female education affects fertility because education generates some forms of return; because it brings home more resources; or because it improves women’s bargaining power.
+Yet, the literature has not verified whether female education affects fertility because education generates some forms of return; because it brings home more resources; or because it improves women's bargaining power.
+Furthermore, the effectiveness of these mechanism depends on social institutions including norms, family policies, and job flexibility.
 Answers to these questions will help predict which subpopulations would benefit more from a particular population policy and program design.

 Summary and policy advice

 In developing countries, better-educated women have fewer children than less-educated women.
 However, the reasons for this are less clear, since the benefits of education extend beyond the value of women's time.
 Education can reduce fertility because better-educated women earn more and may raise their children more effectively.
 Education also improves maternal and child health, thereby increasing a woman's physical capacity to give birth and reducing the (economic) necessity for more children.
 However, the fact that educated women tend to breastfeed for shorter periods lengthens their exposure to (a new) pregnancy.
 Nevertheless, understanding modern contraception helps women control birth.
 Finally, higher education empowers women and includes them in household decision-making on family planning.